-- Crisis intervention will be available to all in need.
-Longer-term services will be targeted to those most in need. - A thorough face-to-face evaluation of the need for mental health services will be conducted for anyone meeting financial need criteria. - Persons meeting defined diagnostic criteria will receive services on a timely basis, within uniformly defined time frames. - Continuity of care between inpatient and outpatient providers will be emphasized. - Needs are prioritized and resources carefully directed to ensure a standard of excellence for services that are delivered contractors and state anaroted facilities provide substance abuse processor.
-The intent is to provide a continuum of corriege to individuals with substance abuse s so they may return as sober and productive members of soci iety.
+- · Crisis intervention will be available to all in need.
+Longer-term services will be targeted to those most in need. - · A thorough face-to-face evaluation of the need for mental health services will be conducted for anyone meeting financial need criteria. - Persons meeting defined diagnostic criteria will receive services on a timely basis, within uniformly defined time frames. - Continuity of care between inpatient and outpatient providers will be emphasized. - Needs are prioritized and resources carefully directed to ensure a standard of excellence for services that are delivered

 Substance Abuse Programs- This includes the delivery of residential and outpatient substance abuse services such as medically supervised detoxification, non-medical detoxification, residential treatment, day treatment, sober living, DUI school, Drug Court and other outpatient services.
 More than one hundred private non-profit contractors and state operated facilities provide substance abuse programs.
-The intent is to provide a continuum of services to individuals with substance abuse
+The intent is to provide a continuum of services to individuals with substance abuse disorders so they may return as sober and productive members of society.